Guide

 Confidence

-A rating (High, Medium, Low, Unspecified) on each constraint assumption indicating how reliable the number is.
+A rating (High, Medium, Low, Unspecified) indicating how reliable an input value is.
+It is not solver confidence in the answer.

 See guide section →